 A bond will never be below the amount of $1,500.00.
 Once the bond is set, the individual may appeal the Immigration Judge’s decision.
 The appeal is obligated to be filed to the Board of Immigration Appeals.

 If the individual is still unsatisfied with the bond set by the redetermination hearing, another one can be scheduled.
 Though, it can only be filed if the case has changed significantly since the last hearing.

 Remember, the individual’s bond case is completely separate from the immigration case.
 Even if the individual is released on bond, he/she is still mandated to attend the Immigration Court hearings.
 The immigration case continues on.

-At SGM Law Group, our attorneys will prepare and file the necessary Motion for a Bond Hearing on your behalf.
-Our attorneys will represent you at the hearing with all supporting documents that merit your release on bond.
-For additional information on how we can help you, contact us by email at [email protected] or call us at 877-811-3541
+VisaNation Law Group’s attorneys will prepare and file the necessary Motion for a Bond Hearing on your behalf.
+Their attorneys will represent you at the hearing with all supporting documents that merit your release on bond.